IBM/unitxt/docs/docs/debugging.rst

   # Shows the step by step processing of data.
   test_card(card,debug=True)

-If you get an error, it's best that you turn this flag on, and see where in the execution flow it happens.
-It's also a good way if want to understand exactly how datasets are generated and what each step performs.
+If you get an error, it's best that you turn this flag on and see where in the execution flow it happens.
+It's also a good tactic if you want to understand exactly how datasets are generated and what each step performs.

 Increase log verbosity
 ----------------------

-If you want to get more information during the run (for example, which artifict are loaded from which catalog), you can set the UNITXT_DEFAULT_VERBOSITY environment variable or modify the global setting in the code.
+If you want to get more information during the run (for example, which artificts are loaded from which catalog), you can set the UNITXT_DEFAULT_VERBOSITY environment variable or modify the global setting in the code.

 .. code-block:: bash